criblio/criblvision/criblvision-for-criblsearch/README.md

 # Caution: These dashboards are not current.
-The latest version of these dashboards can be found in the CriblVision Search pack here: https://packs.cribl.io/packs/cribl-criblvision-for-stream
+The latest version of these dashboards can be found in the CriblVision Search pack here: https://packs.cribl.io/packs/cribl-criblvision-for-stream There is no need to follow the instructions in this readme in order to use the search pack.

 Please use the search pack instead of these dashboards.